Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 TikTok's beauty enthusiasts are creative to say the least.
-Just recently, I've spotted makeup artists filling in their eyebrows with self-tan, creating a smoky eye using nothing but eyeliner and their fingertips, and correcting orange bronzer with lipstick.
-No recent trend has amassed quite as many stitches and spinoff videos as 'diamond lips', though.
+We're only a couple of weeks into spring but so far I've spotted people filling in their eyebrows with self-tanner, creating a smoky eye using nothing but eyeliner and their fingertips, and correcting orange bronzer with lipstick.
+Though no recent trend has amassed quite as many stitches and spinoff videos as "diamond lips."

-Since Eva's video, TikTokers such as Stephanie Ahn, Jennie Dimova and even Huda Kattan of Huda Beauty have all jumped on board the diamond lips trend.
-One thing I've noticed is that it lends lips an immediate volumising effect that looks natural and comfortable, unlike tingly (and sometimes pretty painful) plumping glosses.
+Since Larosa's video, TikTokers such as Stephanie Ahn, Jennie Dimova, and even Huda Kattan of Huda Beauty have all jumped on board the diamond lips trend.
+One thing I've noticed is that it lends lips an immediate volumizing effect that looks natural and comfortable, unlike tingly (and sometimes pretty painful) plumping glosses.

-Having recently tried and loved the cherry cola lips combo of brown lip liner layered underneath a vivid red gloss, I was swayed by even glintier diamond lips for two main reasons: firstly, because it's a 2023 take on the metallic lipstick that I so desperately wanted to look good in throughout the '00s, and secondly, because I'm so over matte.
-Right now, I just want my makeup to appear dewy and juicy, and that goes for my lips, too.
+Having recently tried and loved the "cherry cola lips" combo of brown lip liner layered underneath a vivid red gloss, I was swayed by even glintier diamond lips for two main reasons: First, because it's a 2023 take on the metallic lipstick that I so desperately wanted to look good in throughout the '00s.
+Second, I'm so over matte.
+As we sail into spring, I want my makeup to appear dewy and juicy, and that goes for my lips, too.

-I carefully dusted the eyeshadow onto my Cupid's bow and in the centre of my bottom lip, then used my ring finger to tap it into the skin for more of a diffused effect.
+I carefully dusted the eyeshadow onto my Cupid's bow and in the center of my bottom lip, then used my ring finger to tap it into the skin for more of a diffused effect.
 Lip liner is the next step.
-I traced my lips and to fill in the gaps where I hadn't placed the eyeshadow.
-Lastly, I swiped on NYX Professional Makeup Fat Oil Lip Drip Gloss in My Main, $19.99, which is a clear oil-gloss hybrid.
+I opted for Trish McEvoy Long-Wear Lip Liner in Barely Nude to trace my lips and to fill in the gaps where I hadn't placed the eyeshadow.
+Lastly, I swiped on NYX Professional Makeup Fat Oil Lip Drip Gloss in My Main, which is a clear oil-gloss hybrid.

 You're also probably thinking, Is it safe to use eyeshadow on your lips?
 Products formulated for use on the eyes are likely not tested for use elsewhere, such as lips.
 For this reason, it's important to use your discretion.
-Maria explains that the eyes are incredibly sensitive and that makeup brands go through an intensive safety process to make sure each product is safe for use on the eyes.
-But to be safe, there are alternatives.
+Asadi explains that the eyes are incredibly sensitive and that makeup brands go through an intensive safety process to make sure each product is safe for use on the eyes.
+If a product is certified by the EU, you can rest assured that it has passed strict industry regulations.
+Taking this into consideration, Asadi says it's generally fine to use eyeshadow on the lips.
+Applying a tiny dab of powder eyeshadow, highlighter, and even blush on the lips is something makeup artists have been doing for years.

-The multiple (and crumbly) steps make diamond lips a look I probably wouldn't attempt very often but I'd gravitate towards the shouty shimmer for a big occasion or a night out with friends.
-Until then, I'll stick to lip slugging for plumper, more moisturised lips naturally.
+The multiple (and crumbly) steps make diamond lips a look I probably wouldn't attempt very often, but I'd gravitate towards the shouty shimmer for a big occasion or a night out with friends.
+Until then, I'll stick to lip slugging for plumper, more moisturized lips naturally.